BLUE HORIZON, BOOK 4

 The meal was wonderful, typical of Sparky and her crew.
 Renny gave his toast, which was laden with cheerful quips about the boss and his new wife.
 Lorelei asked if Samantha was going to keep her maiden name.
 The Border collie shook her head.
 While she would always be the heir and CEO of her father’s company, Samantha chose to go the old-fashioned route to take her husband’s last name.
 She would always be a Holden, but now considered herself Samantha Sinclair.

 Then it was time to cut the cake.
-Merlin and Samantha stood close together as they cut the confection and fed it to one another.
+Merlin and Samantha stood close together as they sliced the confection and fed it to one another.
 There was no attempt to mash the cake into one another’s face.
 This bit pleased Sparky greatly, for the little lynx had been scandalized by the video Sam had shown her on Terran wedding customs.
 The tiny chef begged the canine couple not to ruin a perfectly good cake in such a way.
 Sam and Merlin readily agreed, since that custom bothered them both.

 The canine couple was finally off to their honeymoon in the little scenic ocean front villa in Ocean City.